hanggrian/IIT-ITM510/assignments/hw4/README.md

 # Homework 4

-- Multiple ways to add and remove items: top menu, context menu, and buttons.
+- Multiple ways to add and remove items (top menu, context menu, and buttons).
 - Use bindings to calculate total label and toggle UI states.

 ## Screenshots